Buying health insurance

 Back to top

-Insurers arrange your insurance in one of two ways:
+Insurers can arrange your insurance in two different ways.

-Health conditions that develop after you’ve taken out a policy don’t affect your premium or cover, providing you stay with that policy.
+Health conditions that develop after you’ve taken out a policy don’t usually affect your premium or cover, providing you don’t change policy.
 But they may affect the terms you’re offered if you wanted to switch to a different policy.

 Some employers arrange health insurance for their employees on a group basis.
 This may be private medical insurance or income protection insurance.
 Cover is often provided up to a set amount for employees who have joined the scheme, regardless of any health conditions they may already have.